vbotka/ansible-runner/docs/source/cron-example1.rst

        └── pb-01.yml

-.. note:: It's necesary to provide *ansible-playbook* wiht the *vault password* if any data were encrypted.
+.. note:: It's necesary to provide *ansible-playbook* with the *vault password* if any data were encrypted.
 Use `env/cmdline
    <https://ansible-runner.readthedocs.io/en/latest/intro.html#env-cmdline>`_.
 For
    example